HTTP-RPC/Kilo/README.md

 ```

 ## CSVEncoder and CSVDecoder
-Although `WebService` automatically serializes a method return value as JSON, in some cases it may be preferable to return a a CSV document instead.
-Because field keys are specified only at the beginning of the document rather than being duplicated for every record, CSV generally has a smaller payload than JSON.
+Although `WebService` automatically serializes method return values as JSON, in some cases it may be preferable to return a CSV document instead.
+Because field keys are specified only at the beginning of the document rather than being duplicated for every record, CSV generally requires less bandwidth than JSON.
 Additionally, consumers can begin processing CSV as soon as the first record arrives, rather than waiting for the entire document to download.

 The `CSVEncoder` class can be used to encode an iterable sequence of map values to CSV.